tuethu/IBM-Data-Science-Course/Course 8_Data Visualization with Python/Module 5_Final Project and Exam/Practice Assignment: Part 2 - Creating Dashboards.md

 ## Task 2.2 Add the radio items and a dropdown right below the first inner division

 - Radio items to choose the Region
 - The radio items work similar to the dropdown, you need to call dcc.RadioItems and pass the list of items.
-Make use of inline=True property to display the radio items in a horizontal line
+Make use of <ins>inline=True</ins> property to display the radio items in a HORIZONTAL line

    - You can extract the regions from the dataframe using df.Region.unque() or pass the list of all regions directly as ['NSW','QL','SA','TA','VI','WA','NT'] .
    - Assign radioitems id as region